NCBI-Hackathons/RetroSpotter/README.md

 ## How to use RetroSpotter?

-Before running the pipline you must collect the following:
+Before running the pipeline you must collect the following:

 1. A reference FASTA file containing the HER genomes you wish to align against.
 See viruses/reference_genomes/retroviruses.fasta for an example.
 2. Two SRR accession lists to compare.
 These can be collected from the [SRA](https://www.ncbi.nlm.nih.gov/sra) website.